solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 patterns and steps may emerge in the future that will change the evolutionary course of your architecture(s).

+### Checklist

+-   Understand the phases in the developer evolution journey.
+-   Be able to evaluate where your application sites in the journey.
+-   Be congnizant of the changes that are needed to applications to move to the next state.
+-   Utilize modern development and deployment methodoligies.

 # 05 / Monitoring

 Once the application and database are deployed, the next phase is to